 When asked what they would like to do, they’ll almost always say they’d like to try to do better and usually can offer a plan.
 If it seems feasible, we should welcome their effort and tell them we’re pulling for them.

-We don’t have to have ready answers to every problem.
+We don’t have to have ready answers to people problems.
 When we’re faced with a new or unusual question or issue, we can almost always afford a little time to think before responding.
 “Let me get back to you on that,” or “Let’s make a time to talk about it,” aren’t admissions of inadequacy; they’re acknowledgements that we take the issue seriously and value an intelligent answer.

 A raised eyebrow or faint frown is sometimes the only response we need give, especially to disappointing behavior.
 If our values are well known, our disapproval is often more powerful when we don't elaborate.
 Reviewing expectations is seldom necessary and “scolding” is demotivating.